marcosvcorsi/octo-events/README.md

    { "action": "closed", created_at: "...",}
    ]Github Integration Instructions

--
--
-- The repo you will integrate is: "improving/jaya-test" Use Basic Authentication with login: "xxx" and password: "xxx"
-  Tip: You can use ngrok (​ https://ngrok.com/​ ) to install / debug the webhook calls, it generates a public url that will route to your local host:
+- Tip: You can use ngrok (​ https://ngrok.com/​ ) to install / debug the webhook calls, it generates a public url that will route to your local host:

 Local